 Consumer, Retail, Consumer Confidence, Stocks and Housing – Don’t Believe The Media Boilerplate Hype

 This chart is now in the Economic Chart Gallery and will be updated regularly. [singlepic id=62 w=480 h=360 ]Click to view full size.
-While the media trumpets gains in consumer confidence, the long term trend is miserable.
-Sentiment is barely back to 1992 recession levels, severely lagging the gains in stock prices or even the…
+While the…

 Consumer Sentiment at More Than 4-Year High blared the headlines.
 Here’s what you really need to know about that.